A level subject combinations and outcomes

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

-This interactive visualisation shows information on subject combinations and outcomes for A level subjects taken by students in England.
-It covers the years from 2018 to 2024.
-You can explore students' grades for different subject combinations and explore the most frequent combinations of subjects.
+This interactive visualisation shows data on subject combinations and grades for A level subjects taken by students in England.
+It covers the years from 2019 to 2025.

-• which two subjects were most frequently taken together
+• which two subjects were most frequently taken together?

-• which subjects were most frequently taken together with physics
+• which subjects were most frequently taken together with physics?

 Schools and colleges in England are included.

 Students of all ages from schools and colleges in England who took at least one A level exam are included.
-You can tick the check box 'Filter for students aged 18 only' to only show the data for students aged 18.
+You can tick the check box 'Filter for students aged 18 only.' to only show the data for students aged 18.
 For each combination of subjects, only students who took all of the selected subjects are included.

-• The total number of students in a subject has been calculated from unrounded numbers and then has been rounded to the nearest 5.
-It can be slightly different to the sum of rounded numbers of students achieving each grade.
+Subject combinations with fewer than 25 students are not shown.
+The number of students who achieved each grade in a subject is rounded to the nearest 5.
+If a grade is not shown, this is because no student achieved that grade for your combination of grades and subjects.
+The total number of students in a subject is calculated from unrounded values and then rounded to the nearest 5.
+The total can be slightly different to the sum of rounded numbers of students achieving each grade.

 For any feedback on these graphs or tables, please contact [email protected].